marc-jones/phd_thesis/content/03_winter/02_global.md

 ### Self-organizing maps reveal that a cold requirement delays developmental transcriptional programs {#section:winter:som}

+To understand whether a vernalization requirement has large scale effects on gene expression, self-organizing maps (SOMs) were used to cluster gene expression profiles across time.
+This was done to determine if the vernalization response acts through relatively few genes that have a large effect on flowering, or by affecting gene expression on a global scale.
+SOMs were employed to allow broad comparisons in regulatory patterns to be made between the two varieties.
+The SOM clusters to which most genes mapped in Tapidor showed remarkable similarity to the SOM clusters containing most genes in the spring variety (section \ref{section:spring:experimentaldesign}).
+In the apex (Figure \ref{figure:3xx:tapsomapex}) clusters 88 and 98 both exhibit increased expression during the vernalization period, with expression returning to pre-cold levels after the treatment.
+This expression trace closely follows that of cluster 19 from the Westar apex SOM (Figure \ref{figure:216:somaw}).
+Likewise, cluster 46 from both the Tapidor and Westar apex SOMs (Figure \ref{figure:3xx:tapsomapex} and \ref{figure:216:somaw}) exhibit relatively constant expression during the entire time series, with expression increasing significantly between the penultimate and final time points.
+However, although a similar pattern is observed, the final time point in the Tapidor time series (83 days of growth) does not occur at the same time as the final time point of the Westar time series (72 days of growth).
+Therefore, the upregulation of genes in Tapidor cluster 46 is delayed relative to Westar.
+The most highly enriched GO terms for this cluster relate to carpel, gynoecium, and floral whorl development, which is consistent with the vernalization response delaying flowering in the winter variety.
+Clusters 88 and 98 are both enriched for the GO term "circadian rhythm".
+That the expression of these clusters is very similar to clusters in Westar suggests that the vernalization requirement does not influence the expression of genes associated with the circadian rhythm or the photoperiod flowering pathway.

+Similarities to Westar were also observed in the SOM generated using the leaf transcriptomes from Tapidor, with two clusters having many genes mapped to them (Figure \ref{figure:3xx:tapsomleaf}).
+Cluster 25 exhibits an increase in expression during the vernalization treatment (Figure \ref{figure:3xx:tapsomleaf}), similarly to cluster 99 in the Westar leaf SOM (Figure \ref{figure:217:somlw}).
+Both clusters are enriched for GO terms linked to translation and protein biosynthesis, suggesting that the response to cold in the leaf requires the synthesis of novel cellular components.
+The other cluster with a large number of genes mapped to it in the Tapidor leaf SOM is cluster 59, which exhibits a slight increase in expression post-cold and a large increase at the final time point (Figure \ref{figure:3xx:tapsomleaf}).
+This is a similar expression trace to that exhibited by cluster 19 in the Westar leaf SOM (Figure \ref{figure:217:somlw}).
+The GO terms enriched in these two clusters relate to responding to cell stress, ageing and cell death.
+As with the apex, therefore, it seems that a requirement for cold delays the expression of genes that are expressed later in development but does not affect genes expressed as a result of the cold treatment.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/tapidor_apex_som.pdf}
 \caption{{Self-organizing map of the apex transcriptome in